-- a) Residential uses shall only be developed in conjunction with commercial facilities. - b) The maximum height of buildings shall be 6 storeys, except for ornamental structures, such as clock towers, which may be higher. - c) Notwithstanding the identified maximum building height, the Town may consider additional height, where the Town is satisfied that the proposed height achieves compatible development, and where appropriate transitions to abutting lower scale development are established.
-Appropriate transitions may be achieved through the implementation of regulatory techniques including, but not limited to new height limitations, enhanced building setbacks and step backs, enhanced landscape buffers and planting requirements and/or the implementation of an angular plane.
-Permissions for taller buildings may be established through a site specific zoning By-law Amendment. - d) A minimum of 10 percent of the lands within the Queensville Centre designation shall be devoted to landscaping, open space and parkland, and Council will encourage the provision of a centralized Community Park. - e) A Community Design Plan shall be prepared and approved by Council for the Queensville Centre.
+- a) Residential uses shall only be developed in conjunction with commercial facilities. - b) The maximum height of buildings shall be 6 storeys, except for ornamental structures, such as clock towers, which may be higher. - c) A minimum of 10 percent of the lands within the Queensville Centre designation shall be devoted to landscaping, open space and parkland, and Council will encourage the provision of a centralized Community Park. - d) A Community Design Plan shall be prepared and approved by Council for the Queensville Centre.